Registration at UvA and the exchange university

 - Choose the courses you would like to follow abroad and follow the instruction regarding the procedure of recognition of courses passed abroad (Bachelor's and Master's) of the Economics & Business Board of Examiners: Request elective outside UvA (foreign university).

-- The Exchange Office will apply for the Erasmus grant (between 150-250 euro per month abroad) for the selected Economics & Business Erasmus outgoing exchange studentsstudents, but can't guarantee that the grant will be available.
+- The Exchange Office will apply for the Erasmus grant (500 - 900 euro in total per semester abroad) for the Economics & Business students who are selected for a QTEM Exchange in Europe, but can't guarantee that the grant will be available.